 Mental health issues affect men and women equally, yet some are more common in women than men, and vice versa.

-There are a number social and economic factors that can put women at a greater risk of poor mental health compared with men.
+There are a number of social and economic factors that can put women at a greater risk of poor mental health compared with men.
 However, is it believed that women are far more likely to talk about what they are going through and seek support through their social networks to help with their mental health.

 On this page, we will look into statistics covering women and mental health, delving deeper into the different types of problems and we will find out how counselling can help.

 Prevalence of key mental health problems among women

 Women receive more primary (day-to-day) care than men for mental health conditions, yet the difference of secondary care (hospital and specialist treatment) is less.
-It’s hard to say that women experience more mental health issues at primary care level, as women are more likely to seek help in comparison to their male counterparts.1
+It’s hard to say that women experience more mental health issues at the primary care level, as women are more likely to seek help in comparison to their male counterparts.1

 The prevalence of key mental health problems between men and women doesn’t differ too much, but the types of conditions and the life stages when these disorders are diagnosed do differ.
 For example, young women are three times more likely to experience common mental health problems like anxiety and depression as well as post-traumatic stress disorder.
 They are also over three times as likely to experience an eating disorder than men.

 Depression in women is thought to be higher than in men.
 Although the reasons for this are unknown, biological factors such as hormonal changes and social factors such as isolation and poverty are thought to be potential causes.

 Due to women having an increased life expectancy, they are more likely to survive their partner in comparison with men.
 This could trigger a move into residential care, which can cause depression because of the new psycho-social factors.
 Also, older people are typically faced with difficult life events that don’t occur as often as younger people.
 Examples include bereavement and loss of independence.

 Self-harm and suicide